Gauravmehra59/todo_project/README.md

 # 📝 To-Do List Project (Django + REST API + Templates)

-A complete **To-Do List Web Application** built using **Django**, featuring REST APIs, HTML templates, JavaScript integration, and SQLite database storage.
+A complete **To-Do List Web Application** built with **Django**, featuring REST APIs, HTML templates, JavaScript-based interactions, and SQLite database storage.
-This project follows a clean, scalable folder structure and supports Docker-based deployment.
+The project follows a clean, scalable architecture and also supports Docker-based deployment.

 ---

+# ⚠️ Important Project Note (Please Read)

+This project was intentionally built using **APIs and raw SQL** as part of the assignment requirements.

+Because the goal was to emphasize API usage, I made sure to:

+- Fetch data **exclusively through APIs**, even in places where Django templates could have supplied the data directly.
+- For example, on the **Task List View**, instead of passing task data through the Django context, the HTML page is rendered first and then populated through a **Fetch API request**.
+- Although many features could have been implemented more simply without APIs, the project was **designed to remain API-driven**, ensuring consistency with the assignment objectives.

+This design choice is **intentional** to demonstrate proper API-first architecture.

+---

-## 🚀 Features Overview
+# 🚀 Key Features

-### 🔹 API Features (REST)
+### 🔹 REST API Features
 - Create new tasks
-- List all tasks
+- Retrieve task list
-- Retrieve single task
+- Retrieve a single task
-- Update existing task
+- Update tasks using **PATCH**
-- Delete task (**200 OK**)
+- Delete tasks (**200 OK**)
 - JSON-formatted responses

-### 🔹 Frontend Features (Templates + JS)
+### 🔹 Frontend (Templates + JavaScript)
-- Display tasks in a dynamic table
-- Add new tasks
-- Edit tasks
+- Dynamic HTML table for displaying tasks
-- Delete tasks
+- Add, edit, and delete tasks
-- Fully powered by JavaScript (Fetch API)
+- Fully powered by **Fetch API**
+- API-driven UI without server-side data passing

 ### 🔹 Engineering Highlights
-- SQLite database + raw SQL service layer
+- SQLite database using **raw SQL service layer**
-- Separate **API Views** and **Template Views**
+- Clear separation of **API Views** and **Template Views**
-- `TaskService` for DB operations
+- Central `TaskService` for all database operations
-- Clean HTML templates
+- Clean, maintainable HTML templates
 - CSRF-protected forms
-- Fully testable with pytest
+- Fully testable with Pytest

 ---